 Being a cross-sectional study that consists of a small population size are some of the important limitations of our study.
 Still the results are worth discussing.
 Also, ACR 2010 criteria for FMS could be more valuable for this study.
 But we had designed this study between 2009 and 2011.

-Conclusion: Decreasing hand grip strength was influenced by neither the intensity of pain nor the motivation of patients.
-Muscle weakness in FMS patients can be responsible for physical inactivity due to the pain and physical decondition of muscles .
+As a result, decreasing hand grip strength was influenced by neither the intensity of pain nor the motivation of patients.
+Consequently muscle weakness can be linked to peripheral and central mechanisms .
+Several studies found no correlation in muscle histopathologically and muscle metabolism in FMS etiopathogenesis [24,25].
+Muscle weakness in FMS patients can be responsible for blood flow changes in the central nervous system, physical inactivity due to the pain and physical decondition of muscles .
 We suggested that hand grip strength can be used for as a marker of quality of life not for diagnostic evaluation.